1986 World Sports Prototype Championship: Drivers Championship

-The Drivers Championship was awarded to Derek Bell, who drove a Porsche.
-Bell and Hans-Joachim Stuck both scored 82 championship points, however Bell was declared champion as he finished in a higher placing than Stuck at the Norisring round, the only event at which they did not compete together.
+Derek Bell and Hans-Joachim Stuck usually shared a factory Porsche 962C and both scored 82 championship points; however Bell was declared champion as he finished in a higher placing than Stuck at the Norisring round, the only event at which they did not compete together.
+The round was a 180 km race which doubled as a race in the ADAC Supercup, for which Porsche had contracted Stuck as driver, so Stuck raced the works Porsche solo, while Bell was forced to look for a separate drive, ending up with a 2.6 litre private 956 run by John Fitzpatrick.
+After leading the early stages, Stuck spent ten laps in the pits with a gearbox problem, ultimately finishing 15th; while Bell, outgunned significantly on power, was able to finish 11th, just outside the points.
+However the positions were used to break the points tie between Bell and Stuck for the title.

 FIA Cup for Group C2 Drivers

 The FIA Cup for Group C2 Drivers was awarded jointly to Raymond Bellim and Gordon Spice, who shared an Ecosse.

 Teams Championship

 All cars were eligible to score points towards the Teams Championship, and Group C2 cars were also eligible to score points for the FIA Cup for C2 Teams.

 No Teams Championship points were awarded for Rounds 1, 4, 5, and 6.